Priya-Pamu/Power-BI-HR-Analysis-Project/README.md

    6.Job Satisfaction Rating (Matrix Chart): A Matrix chart displays job satisfaction ratings of employees.
 Count represents an employee's satisfaction level,
      providing an overview of job satisfaction across the organization.

-   7.Salary wise Attrition(Waterfall Chart):A waterfall chart represents attrition rate based on the Salary Slab.
+   7.Salary wise Attrition(Bar Graph):A Bar Graph represents attrition rate based on the Salary Slab.

    8.Years at Company(Area Chart):Area Chart compares the attrition count based on the years at company.